sibelkahraman/Dockerized_Simple_Python_App/README.md

 # Dockerized_Simple_Python_App

-Simple Flask app is dockerized
+Simple Python app that is using Flask framework is dockerized

+## Requirements
+  Python 3.8